-- The Academic Specialists and instructional coaches will provide support in the planning and implementation of the new South Carolina Science and Engineering Standards. - Teachers will continue to integrate science and social studies with other subject areas. - Our leveled reading library provides content specific titles to support science and social studies in the area of reading. - Students use interactive science notebooks and conduct experiments on the new science and engineering standards.
-Kindergarten through fifth grades are provided FOSS science kits which have most of the materials needed to conduct the various experiments.
+- Teachers will continue to integrate science and social studies with other subject areas. - Our leveled reading library provides content specific titles to support science and social studies in the area of reading. - Students use interactive science notebooks and conduct experiments on the new science and engineering standards.
+Kindergarten through fifth grades are provided district science kits which have most of the materials needed to conduct the various experiments.
 Students typically conduct experiments in groups or partnerships to encourage discussion about what is happening. - Fourth and fifth grades attend virtual science lab once a week.
-Hands-on experiments are conducted with the support of a virtual science teacher. - During the 2013-2014 and 2014-2015 school years, grade levels were provided money purchase materials to enhance science instruction.
+Hands-on experiments are conducted with the support of a virtual science teacher. - Increase classroom libraries with high interest nonfiction texts. - Provide more visual resources for our ESOL students.